splintor/yeruham-phone-book-web-site/README.md

 1. TODO: Rewrite "הסבר על השומוש באתר"
 2. TODO: Show Edit and Delete buttons when hovering search results
 3. TODO: Prompt user when leaving editor
-4. TODO: Add Bold button to editor
-5. TODO: Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update) - https://github.com/erezdaniel7/yeruhamPhoneBookbot/blob/master/app.js
+4. TODO: Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update) - https://github.com/erezdaniel7/yeruhamPhoneBookbot/blob/master/app.js
-6. TODO: Add "Copy" button next to phone numbers
+5. TODO: Add "Copy" button next to phone numbers
-7. TODO: Show icon for each result (and enable defining icons for pages/categories)
+6. TODO: Show icon for each result (and enable defining icons for pages/categories)
-8. TODO [mobile]: Update app to use the new site
+7. TODO [mobile]: Update app to use the new site
-9. TODO [mobile]: Find how to make site links open the app on Android
+8. TODO [mobile]: Find how to make site links open the app on Android
-10. TODO: Handle in-phonebook links in editor
+9. TODO: Handle in-phonebook links in editor
   * Show auto-complete dropdown
   * replace pasted URLs to relative URLs
 1. TODO: Highlight search in result page